-Dixons Carphone shares hit by profits alert
+Dixons Carphone shares hit by profit alert

 Dixons Carphone shares dive on profits warning

-Shares in Dixons Carphone have sunk by nearly a quarter after it warned of a sharp fall in profits this year.
+Shares in Dixons Carphone have sunk by nearly 20% after it warned of a sharp fall in profits this year.

+The mobile phone and electrical goods retailer also said it would close 92 of its more than 700 Carphone Warehouse standalone stores this year.

+Chief executive Alex Baldock said "nobody is happy with our performance" but the problems were all "fixable".

-It blamed "challenges in UK mobile", including "contractual constraints" such as people not renewing their handsets as frequently.
+The company blamed "challenges" in the market for mobile phones and mobile services, including a declining market for long-term mobile contracts and people not renewing their handsets as frequently.

-The company also plans to close 92 Carphone Warehouse stores this year.

 However, total sales were 3% higher in the year to 16 April, while like-for-like sales were up 4%.